supabase-community/vec2pg/README.md

 ![sample output](/assets/qdrant_to_supabase_output.png)

-The CLI provies a progress bar to monitor the migration.
+The CLI provides a progress bar to monitor the migration.

 On completion, you can view a copy of the Pinecone index data in Supabase Postgres at `vec2pg.<qdrant collection name>`